d4nieldev/xv6-riscv/theoretical-questions/assignment1.md

 ### Q4
 When a process calls the `sleep()` system call, its state is changing from *RUNNING* to *SLEEPING*, and then scheduling is performed to let other processes run in the meanwhile.
 When the process state will be *RUNNABLE* (for instance, if the user invoked the `wakeup()` system call), the process will get again the CPU time, and the sleep function will clean up.

+## Task 6
+### Q1
+In the `kernel/proc.c` file.

+### Q2
+The `yield()` function calls the `sched()`.
+Inside the `sched()` there is a call to `swtch(&p->context, &mycpu()->context);` where we save the running proccess memory and we load the cpu context which is the scheduler program.
+Then, the cpu continues inside the scheduler loop.

+### Q3
+There are 3 places where `sched()` is called in XV6.
+  1. In the `yield()` function.
+  2. In the `exit()` system call.
+  3. In the `sleep()` system call.
+The difference is that `exit()` and `sleep()` are system calls that the user initiates when `yield()` is an internal action of the operating system.

+### Q4
+In the `yield()` function we check if the proccess has an affinity mask and can run only on specific CPUs.
+If so, we update the effictive affinity mask by removing the current cpu from it.
+If after the removal there are no cpus to run on, we reset the effective affinity mask back to the original.

+In the scheduler, we run a proccess if the state is `RUNNABLE` and if there is no affinity mask or the CPU is included in the effective affinity mask.

+### Q5
+Without the mechanism the proccess can't decide which CPU to run on in a multicore machine.
+This is because there is no record which CPU to run on.

+Yes, it can set its affinity mask to run on a specific CPU using `setaffinity(1 << cpuid)` system call.